MichaelKohler/mkohler.dev/src/blog/foss-asia-2015-singapore.md

 *   Having a “Web” and “Mozilla” track is difficult.
 Non-Mozillians will often choose the web track since it’s more general.
 Maybe we could “inject” a few talks into the other tracks?
 Maybe we could move all technical presentations to the different tracks and have only “evangelism” talks at our track? (this is not solely my idea, Deb and all others helped a lot last night)
 *   Aggressively advertising workshops helps.
 *   People are interested in Mozilla, maybe we could do even more outreach during the breaks.

 We have started a discussion about the “lessons learned” on [Discourse](https://discourse.mozilla-community.org/t/fossasia-possible-improvements/1830).
 Join in if you have attended #fossasia (or otherwise if you have good input).

-You can find all Mozilla-related tweets from FOSSAsia with the hastag [#MozAsia](https://twitter.com/hashtag/mozasia).
+You can find all Mozilla-related tweets from FOSSAsia with the hashtag [#MozAsia](https://twitter.com/hashtag/mozasia).

 I’d like to thank all the organizers for their great work.
 Well done!
 It was a pleasure to be there.
 I certainly had a lot of fun in South East Asia and I could imagine coming back!